 Dominican food facts

 We can't leave them out; after all, food and culinary culture are what we're all about.
 So finally, here are five fun facts about Dominican cuisine:

-- As in many other Latin America and Caribbean countries, beans are a Dominican diet staple.
-The daily lunchtime dish is known as La Bandera Dominicana - The Dominican Flag, and it consists of rice and beans, and chicken or beef.
+- As in many other Latin American and Caribbean countries, beans are a Dominican diet staple.
+The daily lunchtime dish is known as La Bandera Dominicana - The Dominican Flag, consisting of white rice, red beans, and chicken or beef.

 - There are several claims to the national dish.
 Most people would say it is La Bandera, and other contenders include Sancocho, a meaty stew with root vegetables, and Mangú, mashed green plantains.

 - Mamajuana – some spell it Mama Juana –is a famous Dominican alcoholic drink, reputed to have many special qualities, made with herbs and tree bark steeped in rum, honey, and red wine.

 - One of our most distinctive dishes is Habichuelas con dulce, a sweet dish made with beans and spices.